hazirbas/beautiful-jekyll/_posts/2018-02-10-Down-Under.md

 <br><br>
 <b>Then</b>
 <br>
 Melbourne, my favorite city.
 It has everything I wish to have in a city.
-Easy access, realtively small as like Munich, but has like 1e10 times more social stuff, resturants, billions times better people and clubs, bars and and and...
+Easy access, realtively small as like Munich, but has around 1e10 times more social stuff, resturants, billions times better people and clubs, bars and and and...
 I wish Australia wasn't that far away to basically everyting.
 <br><br>
 <b>Final</b>
 <br>